ihcsim/cbt-aggapi/README.md

 }
 ```

-Appending the API endpoint with the `fetchcbd=true` query parameter will return
+Appending the API endpoint with the `fetchcbd=true` query parameter will append
-the list of changed block entries:
+the list of changed block entries to the response:

 ```sh
 curl "http://127.0.0.1:8001/apis/cbt.storage.k8s.io/v1alpha1/namespaces/default/volumesnapshotdelta/test-delta?fetchcbd-true&limit=256&offset=0" | jq .